jheyman/blog/pages/BlueKey/index.md

 ![FinalKey]({{ site.baseurl }}/assets/images/BlueKey/finalkey.png)

-This little DIY hardware password manager is an arduino in a 3D-printed case that pretends to be a USB keyboard, and it will type in passwords for you after selecting the service to be accessed from a neat little SW client on the computer, and pushing the button on the device (as a security measure).
+This little DIY hardware password manager is an arduino with an EEPROM, in a 3D-printed case, that allows to store encrypted passwords, and then pretends to be a USB keyboard to type in passwords for you, after selecting the account to be accessed from a neat little SW client on the computer, and pushing the button on the device (as a security measure).

 This thing is absolutely AWESOME, super low cost, and open source, and matches pretty much all of my requirements.
 Hats off to [Jimmy](http://dk.linkedin.com/in/jichr) for creating this.
 I immediately felt a DIY itch that needed scratching.
 So I decided to roll my custom version of a FinalKey, with some modifications to better suit my needs.
-Mostly, the one usecase that is not covered by the original FinalKey is usability with a smartphone: plugging a USB cable to use the FinalKey is not very convenient on a phone, and I would have had to develop an Android version of the FinalKey software too.
+Mostly, the one usecase that is not covered by the original FinalKey is usability with a smartphone: plugging a USB cable to use the FinalKey is not very convenient on a phone, and I would have had to develop an Android version of the FinalKey client software too.

 So I took a slightly different approach:

-* I wanted the master key to be input on the device itself, not from the computer/phone connected to it (call it paranoia again), so I included a **keypad**.
+* I wanted the master key to be input on the device itself, not from the computer/phone connected to it (call it paranoia again), so this meant:
+    * adding **controls** on the device for the user to type in the master key/code
+    * and therefore adding a **display** on the device
 * to remove the need for connecting a USB cable, I added a **Bluetooth module** supporting **HID profile**, which means the device presents itself to any nearby Bluetooth-enabled computer/phone as a **bluetooth keyboard**
-* I wanted to be able to use the device with zero specific software installed on the target computer/phone:
+* I wanted to be able to use the device with no specific software installed on the target computer/phone:
     * as the device emulates a standard Bluetooth keyboard, no specific SW is required to receive characters over the wireless link
     * I intentionnally gave up the functionality of being able to update the internal password database from the host computer, and instead only kept the original FinalKey's capability to **generate new passwords**, store them internally and send them out.

 Hence the **BlueKey** concept:
 ![concept]({{ site.baseurl }}/assets/images/BlueKey/bluekey_concept.png)

+---

+## Security Disclaimer

+The original FinalKey code has a very decent security level, effort has been put into securing it, and it documents its few limitations quite openly.
+My version on the other hand is heavily modified and I am not even trying to claim that it reaches a similar level of security.
+It is what it is (mostly a fun experiment) and I am not trusting it enough to handle my "serious" passwords, so you shouldn't either.

-## Breadboard prototype #1
+## PROTOTYPE #1 (Breadboard)

 ### Hardware